-Aldar joins science based targets initiative’s net zero expert advisory group
+Aldar joins Science Based Targets initiative’s net zero expert advisory group

 PHOTO

+SBTi is a partnership between CDP, the United Nations Global Compact (UNGC), World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).

-More than 3,000 companies across the world are working with SBTi to reduce emissions and support the Paris Agreement’s goals to limit global warming to well-below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C. SBTi seeks to help companies reduce emissions in the real economy by encouraging science-based targeting.
+More than 3,000 companies worldwide are working with SBTi to reduce emissions and support the Paris Agreement’s goals to limit global warming to well below 2 degree Celsius above pre-industrial levels and pursue efforts to limit warming to 1.5 degree Celsius.
+SBTi seeks to help companies reduce emissions in the real economy by encouraging science-based targeting.

 Senior Aldar executives will actively participate and share their expertise with SBTi’s Expert Advisory Group, aiding in the creation of consistent science-based target principles, definitions and metrics that will be used as a benchmark for real estate and construction companies around the world.
 The methodologies developed by the buildings project advisory group will be approved by CDP, UNGC, WRI and WWF before being made available to all SBTi stakeholders at no additional cost to support their alignment with the Paris Agreement goals.

-The Expert Advisory Group also contributes to the development of technical papers and engages in activities designed to promote the adoption of science-based targets.
-As well as institutions and companies, the advisory boards of SBTi are made up of a diverse group of academics, consultancies, non-profit and multi-national organisations.
+The Expert Advisory Group also contributes to developing technical papers and engages in activities designed to promote the adoption of science-based targets.
+Apart from institutions and companies, the advisory boards of SBTi are made up of a diverse group of academics, consultancies, and non-profit and multinational organisations.